EmilisSm/getir-assignment/README.md

 ## Introduction

-The aim of this project is to create a product listing web app.
+The aim of this project is to create a product listing web app & show proficiency in front-end development.

 ## Technologies